-Yes.
 After the year end, usually in January, Stockpile will create a 1099 for you that you can access on your account online.

 Is Stockpile safe?

-Yes Stockpile is safe.
+Yes the Stockpile platform is safe.

 These are the two authorities all reputable brokers belong to.